DataDog/whoAMI-scanner/CONTRIBUTING.md

 If you have identified an issue that is already labeled as `type/bug` that hasn’t been assigned to anyone, feel free to claim it, and ask a maintainer to add you as assignee.
 Once you have some code ready, open a PR, [linking it to the issue](https://docs.github.com/en/issues/tracking-your-work-with-issues/linking-a-pull-request-to-an-issue#manually-linking-a-pull-request-to-an-issue-using-the-pull-request-sidebar).
 Take into account that if the changes to fix the bug are not trivial, you need to follow the RFC process as well to discuss the options with the maintainers.

-### Signing the CLA

-This repository requires you to sign the [Contributor License Agreement](<LINK_TO_CLA_IF_IT_EXISTS>).

 ### Setting up your development environment

-_Add here instructions on how to set up the development environment for your project_
+TODO

 ### Testing your changes

-_Add here instructions on how to run the tests in a local environment if possible_
+TODO

 ## Contributing to issues

 ### Contributing to reporting bugs

-If you think you have found a bug in <PROJECT_NAME> feel free to report it.
+If you think you have found a bug in `whoAMI-scanner` feel free to report it.
 When creating issues, you will be presented with a template to fill.
 Please, fill as much as you can from that template, including steps to reproduce your issue, so we can address it quicker.

 ### Contributing to triaging issues